vincentdchan/jetpack.js/README.md

 brew install jemalloc
 ```

-ZEP is built with CMake, so it can be
+rocket-bundle.js is built with CMake, so it can be
 easily integrated to your project.

 ```cmake